 They also offer a form of subtle social proof: “Hey, it’s OK to buy this product.
 I did and look how much I love it.”
 The best part is that this form of social proof is actually useful to the buyer, it’s not purely self-serving.

 Pottery Barn uses user-generated product photos, for example:

 The standard product photos, produced by Pottery Barn, are where you’d expect.
-The “SHARE YOUR STYLE #mypotterybarn” section is for the user-generated product photos.
+The “#MyPotteryBarn” section is for the user-generated product photos.
 You can click them to see the product you’re considering in the homes of real buyers:

 Chances are you’ve read that bigger product photos mean bigger conversion rates.
 It’s become somewhat of a best practice in ecommerce:

-The team at CXL Institute wanted to put that best practice to the test.
+The team at Speero by CXL wanted to put that best practice to the test.
 They ran two different studies, one to explore how product photo size impacts engagement and one to explore how product photo size impacts value perception.

-"The bottom line or tl;dr here is that user perceptions can change according to variables of the type of product viewed, and how or what context the product is viewed.
+“The bottom line, or tl;dr, here is that user perceptions can change according to variables of the type of product viewed, and how or in what context the product is viewed.